TunkisT/NODE-Exam/README.md

 ## install

 1. npm i
+2. import sql file in your local database
-2. copy .env example to .env and enter your values
+3. copy .env example to .env and enter your values

 ## how to start server